fsfe/reuse-docs/spec/spec.md

 - The files ignored by the version control system (example: Files listed in `.gitignore`).

 - The files in the `.reuse/` directory in the root of the Project.
+This directory MUST contain only files relevant for the operation of the REUSE Tool.

 There are two ways to associate Copyright and Licensing Information with a file.